leonrodenburg/ali-cli/README.md

 ## Configuration

-To make this work, you will either need to use the official [Aliyun CLI](https://github.com/aliyun/aliyun-cli) to configure your credentials or create the configuration manually.
+To connect the CLI to your Alibaba Cloud account, you will either need to use the official [Aliyun CLI](https://github.com/aliyun/aliyun-cli) to configure your credentials or create the configuration manually.
 To use the CLI, run `aliyun configure` and follow the prompts.
-If you don't want to install the official
-CLI, you can manually create the file `~/.aliyun/config.json` with the following contents:
+If you don't want to install the official CLI, you can manually create the file `~/.aliyun/config.json` with the following contents:

 ```json
 {